 Mennonite vs Amish: What’s the Difference?

 Amish and Mennonites of today emerged from a similar cultural and religious heritage.
-The Amish split off from the Mennonite group in the 17th century in reaction to what one faction saw as liberalizing trends.
+The Amish split off from the Mennonite group in the 17th century.
+This happened in response to what one faction saw as liberalizing trends.

-The descendants of these early Anabaptists have formed a wide variety of Christian churches, though with certain unifying characteristics and beliefs.
-Though practice varies, today Amish and Mennonites share values of non-resistance, adult baptism, and in some cases plain clothing.
+The descendants of these early Anabaptists have formed a wide variety of Christian churches.
+These churches differ, but share certain unifying characteristics and beliefs.
+For example, today many Amish and Mennonites share values of non-resistance, adult baptism, and in some cases plain clothing.

 Mennonite and Amish girls at a horse auction in Indiana.
 Plain Mennonite dresses tend to have more elaborate patterns than those worn by Amish.
 Photo: Jim Halverson

 Old Order Mennonites, or “Team” Mennonites (so named for the “team” of horse and carriage together) are closest to the Amish culturally.
-Old Order Mennonites dress plain, though in somewhat different styles than Amish, and also rely on the horse and buggy for transportation.
+Old Order Mennonites dress plainly, though in somewhat different styles than Amish.
+Old Order Mennonites also use the horse and buggy for transportation.

 Old Order Mennonites have an agricultural heritage and maintain small labor-intensive farms as the Amish do.
 They also speak Pennsylvania Dutch, a key cultural marker.
 They practice social shunning to a degree, though are generally more lenient than Amish in applying Meidung (the German term for social avoidance).
 Old Order Mennonites and Amish run joint parochial schools in some parts of Lancaster County.